 Valentine’s Day has never been a big holiday for David and I. We usually go out for a dinner, and maybe a movie, but only because we like any excuse to get away for the night.
 Most of the time we’ll do it before or after February 14 because we don’t want to deal with the crowds.

 We do have a few traditions with the kids though.
 Many years ago, we actually made Valentine’s Day more of a family celebration, rather than one just for us as a couple.
 We always buy the kids a box of chocolates and there is always a special Valentine’s Day dinner and dessert.

 As I considered all the possibilities for using my heart shaped pans, I had almost settled on cheesecake (ha, I say settled, but seriously, is cheesecake ever settling??).
 But, monkey bread had been on my mind lately and I thought that how cute individual monkey breads in the shape of a heart would be.
 Who wouldn’t love to have their own monkey bread for Valentine’s Day?

 To make Heart-Shaped Monkey Bread, you’ll need a heart shaped pan.
-I use the Wilton Exelle Elite 4″ Heart Shaped Springform Pan, but I suspect that you would be able to adapt these instructions to almost any heart shaped pan.
-Beside the pan, you will need refrigerated biscuits (the kind that come in a tube).
+I use the Wilton Exelle Elite 4″ Heart Shaped Springform Pan, but I suspect that you would be able to adapt these instructions to almost any heart-shaped pan.
+Besides the pan, you will need refrigerated biscuits (the kind that comes in a tube).
 I used a package that was 12oz and had 10 biscuits in it.
 Each 4″ heart pan needed 2 biscuits — and each biscuit was cut into 6 pieces.

 The cut biscuit pieces are placed into a zipper-style bag that has a cinnamon-sugar mixture.
 I usually drop 6 biscuit pieces in, give it a few shakes and then add 6 more pieces, continuing to shake well after each addition.